iotaledger/susee-streams-poc/README.md

     dedicated *IOTA Streams* channels for them
   * Inserts or removes *Read Only Participants* to/from the Sensor dedicated *IOTA Streams* channel

-### Modules
+### Technical Components

-The following modules are needed for the SUSEE system to implement the workflows:
+The following technical components are needed for the SUSEE system to implement the workflows:

 * *Sensor*
   * Behaves as been described for the *Sensor* role (see above)